kermado/Detector/README.md

 ## Pre-built Binaries

-You can find a pre-built DLL for Windows x64 in `Builds\x64\Release`.
-This has been built for CUDA versions 6.1, 7.0 and 7.5.
+You can find a pre-built DLL for Windows x64 through the releases link above.
+Note that v1.0 has been built for CUDA versions 6.1, 7.0 and 7.5.
 You will therefore require a Pascal or Turning card.